auth0/docs/ssocircle.md

 Find the row for the application you just created, and click on the **"Settings"** icon to the right of the application name. (the round gear icon)

-In the **"Allowed Callback URL"** field, enter a URL to which to redirect the user after authentication.
+In the **"Allowed Callback URL"** field, enter **"http://auth0.com/docs"**.
+This is the URL to which users will be redirected after authentication.
+The URL entered here must match the **"callback URL"** in the HTML code created in the next step.
+Normally you would enter a URL for your application, but to keep this example simple, users will simply be sent to the Auth0 docs URL.

 Press the blue **"SAVE CHANGES"** button at the bottom of the screen.